 The results of each operation are described on the pages that are noted in the left-hand column of Table D-2.

-Because ACLs, user accounts, user profiles, and user attributes directly relate to users (by defining them), the term "user management" in this appendix includes the management of ACLs, user accounts, user profiles, and user attributes.
+The term "user management" in this appendix includes the management of ACLs, user accounts, user profiles, and user attributes.